shinyfins/React-portfolio/README.md

-#HOW TO RUN THE PROGRAM
+#HOW TO RUN THE PROGRAM-
 to run this project first in the terminal do npm init
 <br>